flowd-org/flowd/docs/architecture-overview.md

 The planner checks whether the requested profile can actually be honoured on the current host and runtime.
-If not, planning fails with a capability-mismatch error; flowd does not silently downgrade to weaker guarantees.
+If not, planning fails with a capability-mismatch error; flwd does not silently downgrade to weaker guarantees.

 Executors implement profiles by: